quetzin/ComputerArchitectureProject/README.md

 # Project README.md
 Evaluating bubble sort performance across different systems in two different languages: python and C++.

-We plan to present on April 23rd.
+We are presenting as the first group on April 22rd.

 ## Our Systems